Skip to Content

 Intense myeloablative approaches almost invariably result in rapid establishment of hematopoiesis derived completely from donor cells upon count recovery within weeks of the transplant.
 The introduction of reduced-intensity conditioning and nonmyeloablative approaches into HCT practice has resulted in a slower pace of transition to donor hematopoiesis (gradually increasing from partial to full donor hematopoiesis over months) that is sometimes only partial.
 DNA-based techniques have been established to differentiate donor and recipient hematopoiesis, applying the word chimerism (from the Greek chimera, a mythical animal with parts taken from various animals) to describe whether all or part of hematopoiesis after HCT is from the donor or recipient.

 Because of the implications of persistent recipient chimerism, most transplant programs test for chimerism shortly after engraftment and continue testing regularly until stable full donor hematopoiesis has been achieved.
 Investigators have defined two approaches to treat the increased risks of relapse and rejection associated with increasing recipient chimerism: rapid withdrawal of immune suppression and DLI.
-These approaches are frequently used to address this issue, and have been shown in some cases to decrease relapse risk and stop rejection.[43,72] Timing of tapers of immune suppression and doses and approaches to the administration of DLI to increase or stabilize donor chimerism vary tremendously between transplant regimens and institutions.
+(Refer to the Using donor lymphocyte infusions (DLI) or early withdrawal of immune suppression to enhance GVL section of this summary for more information.)
+These approaches are frequently used to address this issue, and have been shown in some cases to decrease relapse risk and stop rejection.[60,96,97] Timing of tapers of immune suppression and doses and approaches to the administration of DLI to increase or stabilize donor chimerism vary tremendously among transplant regimens and institutions.

-Because of the intensity of therapy associated with the transplant process, the pretransplant clinical status of recipients (e.g., age, presence of infections or organ dysfunction, functional status, etc.) is associated with risk of transplant-related mortality.
-The best tool to assess the impact of pretransplant comorbidities on outcomes after transplant was developed by adapting an existing comorbidity scale, the Charlson Comorbidity Index.
-Investigators at the Fred Hutchinson Cancer Research Center systematically defined which of the Charlson Comorbidity Index elements were correlated with transplant-related mortality in adult and pediatric patients.
+Because of the intensity of therapy associated with the transplant process, the pretransplant clinical status of recipients (e.g., age, presence of infections or organ dysfunction, and functional status) is associated with risk of transplant-related mortality.
+The best tool to assess the impact of pretransplant comorbidities on outcomes after transplant was developed by adapting an existing comorbidity scale, the Charlson Comorbidity Index (CCI).
+Investigators at the Fred Hutchinson Cancer Research Center systematically defined which of the CCI elements were correlated with transplant-related mortality in adult and pediatric patients.
 They also determined several additional comorbidities that have predictive power specific to transplant patients.
-Successful validation defined what is now termed the HCT-Charlson Comorbidity Index (HCT-CCI).
-Transplant-related mortality increases with cardiac, hepatic, pulmonary, gastrointestinal, infectious, and autoimmune comorbidities, or a history of previous solid tumors (refer to Table 4).
+Successful validation defined what is now termed the hematopoietic cell transplantation (HCT)-CCI.[1,2] Transplant-related mortality increases with cardiac, hepatic, pulmonary, gastrointestinal, infectious, and autoimmune comorbidities, or a history of previous solid tumors (refer to Table 4).

-The predictive power of this index for both transplant-related mortality and overall survival (OS) is strong, with a hazard ratio of 3.54 (95% confidence interval [CI], 2.0–6.3) for nonrelapse mortality (NRM) and 2.69 (95% CI, 1.8–4.1) for survival for patients with a score of 3 or more compared with those who have a score of 0.
-Although the original studies were performed with patients receiving intense, myeloablative approaches, the HCT-CCI has been shown to be predictive of outcome for patients receiving reduced-intensity and nonmyeloablative regimens as well.
+The predictive power of this index for both transplant-related mortality and overall survival (OS) is strong, with a hazard ratio of 3.54 (95% confidence interval [CI], 2.0–6.3) for nonrelapse mortality and 2.69 (95% CI, 1.8–4.1) for survival for patients with a score of 3 or higher, compared with those who have a score of 0.
+Although the original studies were performed with patients receiving intense myeloablative approaches, the HCT-CCI has also been shown to be predictive of outcome for patients receiving reduced-intensity and nonmyeloablative regimens.
 It has also been combined with disease status and Karnofsky score, leading to even better prediction of survival outcomes.
 In addition, high HCT-CCI scores (>3) have been associated with a higher risk of grades 3 to 4 acute graft-versus-host disease (GVHD).

 Selected HCT-Related Acute Complications